Code of conduct

 - It is prohibited to retain or share scientific material shown in any oral or poster presentations if they have been marked as 'private' in the programme and/or include the 'no sharing' icon.

-EPSC2020 encourages open discussion on social media (Twitter, Facebook, etc.) and blogging platforms during the conference.
-The following rules aim to provide means by which EPSC2020 participants can embrace social media while at the same time remaining respectful of presenting authors’ work and protecting their research output:
+EPSC2021 encourages open discussion on social media (Twitter, Facebook, etc.), blogging platforms and channel-based messaging platforms (Slack) during the conference.
+The following rules aim to provide means by which EPSC2021 participants can embrace social media and Slack while at the same time remaining respectful of presenting authors’ work and protecting their research output:

 - It is prohibited to retain or share any scientific material at the conference if it has been marked as 'private' and/or includes the 'no sharing' icon.
 Never post any images or video online without the authors' explicit permission.

-You are invited to include the official hashtag, #EPSC2020, when sharing snippets of your time at the conference on Twitter and elsewhere on social media.
+You are invited to include the official hashtag, #EPSC2021, when sharing snippets of your time at the conference on Twitter and elsewhere on social media.

 The 'no sharing’ icon